arminmoin/ML-Quadrat/README.md

 # ML-Quadrat (ML2)
-ML2 is a free open source Model-Driven Software Engineering (MDSE) tool for creating smart services for the Internet of Things (IoT) and Cyber-Physical Systems (CPS).
+ML2 is a free open source Model-Driven Software Engineering (MDSE) tool (a.k.a. "low-code") for creating smart services for the Internet of Things (IoT) and Cyber-Physical Systems (CPS).
 ML2 is based on [ThingML](https://github.com/TelluIoT/ThingML).
-Please read the accompanying license agreement (Apache License Version 2.0).
+The name ML-Quadrat (German word for ML-Square / MLˆ2) refers to the fact that the project is about two MLs: (i) ML for Modeling Language; (ii) ML for Machine Learning.
+However, in the following documentation and also in the source code comments, we refer to the project name as ML2 for simplicity.

 # Table of Contents